Ohio Guardianship : Safeguarding Ohio Families

 Age, disease or an accident can sometimes rob a person of the ability to care for personal or financial needs.
 Ohio law prescribes a method by which a guardian (of a mentally disabled person) or a conservator (of a physically disabled person) can manage the disabled person’s affairs under the supervision of the Court.
 An attorney can help the guardian establish the guardianship, set up investments, handle special actions (including the sale of household goods or real estate), inventory the assets, and make reports and accounts to the Court.
 An Elder Law attorney familiar with the area and the many resources available can assist in establishing a plan of care for nursing, housekeeping, food services, health and safety devices, long term care and other services available to help the aged and disabled.

-The lawyers of Browning, Meyer and Ball can safeguard Ohio families with the following types of guardianships:
+The lawyers of Browning & Meyer can safeguard Ohio families with the following types of guardianships:

 - Guardianship over the person for minors

 - Civil Litigation in Guardianships

 Please click to learn Frequently Asked Questions about Guardianship

 Alternatives to Guardianships